cybertooth-io/ermahgerd-rails-api-cognito/README.md

 1. Create a model with its **singular name**: `rails g model role key:string name:string notes:text`
     1. Edit the migration to ensure the `default` and `null` values are defined
-    1. Add validations, relationships, scopes, etc. to the new model class
+    1. Add auto_strip_attributes, validations, relationships, scopes, etc. to the new model class
+        * Make sure to declare your relationships on the inverse model as needed.
     1. Is the model audited?
 Yes, then add the `audited` declaration to the model class
     1. Add test fixture data accordingly to `test/fixtures/*.yml` (keep it general and un-crazy)
+    1. Define any scopes that you may require
     1. Unit test accordingly
     1. Add the model information to the `config/locales/*.yml` file(s)
 1. Create the pundit policy with the **model's singular name**: `rails g pundit:policy role`